William Abbe

-William Abbe (1800–1854) was an Iowa state senator and is believed to have been the first white settler in Linn County, Iowa.
+William Abbe (c.
+1800–1854) served on the Iowa Council and is believed to have been the first white settler in Linn County, Iowa.
 Originally from Ohio, he traveled west in search of land in 1836.
 Little is known about Abbe until this time.
 Abbe Creek, on which he established his homestead, still bears his name today.
 A one-room school house was established on the homestead site in 1856 and still stands today bearing the name of Abbe Creek School.
 He died in 1854 in California and was buried in Sacramento.

 Life

 Settlement and homesteading

 Abbe came to eastern Iowa by way of Rock Island, Illinois, in the summer of 1836.
 He followed the Red Cedar River to the site of the present town of Mt.
 Vernon, Iowa and staked a claim of 400 acre on what is now known as Abbe Creek.

 He returned to his home in Lorain County, Ohio, to collect his family and they returned to Iowa in the winter of 1837.
 The Abbe family crossed the Mississippi River on the ice near Davenport in February to avoid the high tariff charged by Col. Davenport and other river ferrymen.
 Ferry charges were as high as $25 for a man and his horse.
 Abbe reached his staked claim in April and immediately cleared the land around the creek with a team of oxen and a breaking plow to cut the prairie sod.
 Then, Abbe built a floorless cabin 12 by 14 ft.
 He covered the cabin with birch bark.
 Later that fall he built a large double log house with three rooms and an upstairs sleeping loft reached by an inside ladder.

 Two years after Abbe and his wife, Olive, homesteaded the land, Olive died.
 She was buried in an unmarked grave near their farm.
 This area later became Sugar Grove cemetery.
 In 1840 Abbe married Mary Wolcott.